Codestronomer/WeatherBox/README.md

 ```
 ## Configuration

-You can customize the application by modifying the `config.ini` file.
+You can customize the application by setting your API key and unit as an environment variable.
 Here are the available configuration options:

 - `api_key`: Your API key from the weather service provider.
 - `units`: Preferred units for temperature (Celsius or Fahrenheit).

 ## Credits

-- This application uses data from [OpenWeatherMap](https://openweathermap.org/).
+- This application uses data from [Weather](https://weatherstack.com/).
 Review their terms of service and attribution requirements if you plan to deploy this application.
+- This application also gets geocoding data from [Mapbox](https://www.mapbox.com/).
+Review their terms of service and attribution requirements if you plan to deploy this application

 ## License